Nextpeer/Nextpeer-libgdx/README.md

     	return;
 	}

-With this code, if the OS supports Nextpeer then it will be launched once the player taps “Play”.
-If not then a single player game is started.
+This way, if the OS supports Nextpeer, it will be launched once the player taps “Play”.
+If not, a single player game will start.

 <a id="ReportingScore"></a>
-##Reporting Score
+## Reporting the Score

-Whilst a tournament is ongoing, Nextpeer needs to keep track of each player's score in real time.
-If a player's score changes (for better or for worse) during a tournament, it needs to be reported to Nextpeer.
-Go to the `GameScreen.java` class in the superjumper project.
-Find the `updateRunning()` method and add a call to `reportScoreForCurrentTournament()` once lastScore changes (add the following code at the bottom of the method):
+While a tournament is ongoing, Nextpeer needs to keep track of each player's score in real time.
+If a player's score changes (for better or worse) during a tournament, it needs to be reported to Nextpeer.
+Go to the `GameScreen.java` class in the `superjumper` project.
+Find the `updateRunning()` method and add a call to `reportScoreForCurrentTournament()` at the bottom of `updateRunning()`:

 	if (world.score != lastScore) {
 		lastScore = world.score;